 Haematology – Haemophilia A

-In haematology, Ascension has a promising late stage pipeline targeting haemophilia A, a genetic disorder which leaves a patient at risk of uncontrolled bleeding due to a lack of certain blood clotting factors.
-Haemophilia A is the most common form, affecting around 80% of patients with a complete absence or a lack of functioning Factor VIII (FVIII).
+Haemophilia A (HA) is the most common form of haemophilia, affecting around 80% of patients with a complete absence or a lack of functioning Factor VIII (FVIII).
 The disease has a prevalence rate of about 1 in 5,000 men and can be categorised from mild to severe depending on the actual level of functioning FVIII in the body.

 Unpleasant intravenous injections